 Bug Detector Summary

-In short, A bug detector is a tool used by professional counter surveillance experts such as QCC Interscan, to detect hidden audio and video pickups and transmitters.
+In short, a bug detector is a tool used by professional counter surveillance experts such as QCC Global, to detect hidden audio and video pickups and transmitters.

 If you are concerned that your office home or vehicle has been bugged, call us (from a secure location) and let the bug detector experts help ensure your privacy against electronic eavesdropping.